Trevor Ford: Cricket career

 Ford was a keen cricketer from an early age and would often turn out for a team representing Aston Villa against local sides.
 In 1955, he turned out for Glamorgan Cricket Club in a charity benefit match for Allan Watkins against Abergavenny Cricket Club, playing alongside players such as Gilbert Parkhouse, Jim Pressdee and Harold Gimblett.
 His Wales international teammates Billy Lucas and Alf Sherwood were also due to play in the match.

 In August 1968, at the age of 44, Ford, who had represented Wales at schoolboy level at cricket, briefly acted as a substitute fielder for Glamorgan in their County Championship match against Nottinghamshire at St. Helen's, Swansea in the match during which Sir Garfield Sobers hit his world record six sixes from an over bowled by Malcolm Nash.
-Holidaying in South Wales at the time and a spectator at the game, Ford volunteered to field for Glamorgan after Ossie Wheatley left the match due to injury during the lunch interval.
+Holidaying in south Wales at the time and a spectator at the game, Ford volunteered to field for Glamorgan after Ossie Wheatley left the match due to injury during the lunch interval.
 Ford remarked to Glamorgan captain Tony Lewis "Give me some kit and I'll play".
 Ford entered the field of play following the resumption of the game and fielded for half-an-hour.

 After football

 Following his retirement, Ford entered the car trade and worked in garages in Cardiff, Swansea and Sunderland.
+The garage he ran in Cardiff was the Tivoli garage on Station Road in Llandaff North.
 He died at Singleton Hospital in his native Swansea on 29 May 2003 at the age of 79 and was buried in Oystermouth Cemetery.